-My wife and I have been full-time expats living in northern Belize, maybe the least-known part of this country, for eight years.
+My wife and I have been full-time expats living in Northern Belize, maybe the least-known part of this country, for nine years.

 Six months later I returned to Belize with my son.
 We spent six weeks touring from one end of this country to the other with a simple objective.
 We wanted to meet as many people as we could—expats and locals.
 We met lots of folks and through them lots more folks.
 By the end of that trip, we had begun to build a nice network of support.